 15 Most Popular Churches in Rome & Opening Hours & Best Time to Visit & Tickets

-Updated at 2.
-October 2024 from Melisa
+Updated at 20.
+November 2024 from TEAM

 Rome's rich cultural heritage is showcased in this guide to the 15 best churches in Rome.
 Renowned landmarks such as St. Peter's Basilica and the Archbasilica of Saint John Lateran are featured, along with hidden treasures like the Church of Santa Maria in Trastevere.